matthew-setiawan/Analogue-Music-Synthesizer/README.md

 # Analogue-Music-Synthesizer - Embedded Systems Coursework 2

   # Running The Code
-  Please navigate to the branch
+  Navigate to https://github.com/matthew-setiawan/Analogue-Music-Synthesizer/tree/main/src to find main.cpp used to upload software to the board.

   # Using the Board